EDCD/EDDI/SpeechResponder/Help.md

 ### JumpDetails()

-This function will provide jump information based on your ship loadout and current fuel level.
+This function will provide jump information based on your ship loadout and current fuel level, dependent on the followiing types:

-JumpDetails() triggers a `Jump details` event with the following event properties:

-  - `jumprange` single jump distance, limited by max jump range, total mass and current fuel on board
-  - `fuelrange` total jump distance, using all current fuel on board
+  * `next` range of next jump at current fuel level
+  * `max` range of single jump at 'max fuel'
-  - `jumpsremaining` number of jumps remaining, using all current fuel on board
+  * `total` total range of multiple jumps at current fuel level
-  - `maxfuelrange` total jump distance, when completely fueled
-  - `maxjumps` total number of jumps, when completely fueled
+  * `full` total range of multiple jumps at tank and reservoir capacity

+ Common usage is to provide distance and number of jumps for a specific query:

+    {set detail to JumpDetails("total")}
+    Total jump range at current fuel levels is {round(detail.distance, 1)} light years with {detail.jumps} jumps until empty.
+    {if detail.distance < destdistance:
+	    Warning: Fuel levels insufficient to reach destination.
+Fuel scooping is required.
+	}

 ### List()